 CNC Machining Training

-Goodwin College offers CNC Machining programs at certificate and associate degree levels.
-Both integrate an understanding of the manufacturing processes, knowledge of materials, and a working comprehension of manufacturing mathematics.
+CNC, which stands for Computer Numerical Control, has transformed the manufacturing industry.
+It offers technology-driven careers within the production field.
+To get started, Goodwin University offers CNC machining training at the certificate and associate degree level.
+Both programs integrate an understanding of the manufacturing processes, knowledge of materials, and a working comprehension of manufacturing mathematics.
 You’ll also gain competence in technical drawings, specifications, and computer-aided machining.

 Combined classroom instruction and hands-on operation of our new CNC 3-axis milling and turning machines will provide you with the knowledge and machining experience you’ll need to be successful in the industry.
 In this CNC machining training program, you will also gain an in-depth understanding of advanced Mastercam skills needed for programming tool location, motion, and feeds and speeds.

-Whether you are starting your career or already work in the field, Goodwin College’s manufacturing training programs can prepare you for an industry driven by technology, innovation, and creativity.
-Learn more or contact us to get started.
+Whether you are starting your career or already work in the field, Goodwin University’s manufacturing programs can prepare you for an industry driven by technology, innovation, and creativity.
+Learn more online or contact us to get started.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.